-The differences between an aerial lift and aerial scissor lift (and also a vertical scissor) lift aren’t great.
+There are few differences between an aerial lift and aerial scissor lift (and also a vertical scissor).
 That’s why so many people – aerial work platform (AWP) workers included – fail to recognize what makes each piece of equipment unique.

-CertifyMeOnline.net, the leader in AWP training, offers comprehensive training and OSHA certification for aerial lifts, aerial scissor lifts, boom lifts, vertical scissor lifts and much more.
-Sign up today and make sure your company is compliant with OSHA training requirements.
+CertifyMeOnline.net, the leader in AWP training, offers comprehensive training and OSHA certification for aerial lifts, aerial scissor lifts, boom lifts, vertical scissor lifts, and much more.
+Our training answers key questions surrounding the scissor lift vs. aerial lift debate, including:

-For aerial lifts, OSHA uses the same definition as American National Standards Institute (ANSI), which considers the following vehicle-mounted rotating and elevating platforms as aerial lifts:
+OSHA’s aerial lift definition is the same as the one from the American National Standards Institute (ANSI), which considers the following vehicle-mounted rotating and elevating platforms as aerial lifts:

 Aerial lifts, or boom lifts, are classified as vehicle-mounted devices used to elevate personnel.
 They can lift workers both vertically and horizontally to reach exterior building structures, windows, trees, and power lines.
 They can be articulated to reach up and over structures, as well as access the top of roller coasters.
 The difference between an aerial lift and a scissor lift is that scissor lifts can only extend horizontally, and do not have the same reach power.